Diocese of Steubenville: Sexual abuse

 In October 2018, the Diocese of Steubenville published a list of 16 clergy and one seminarian who were either credibly accused of, or had admitted to, sexually abusing minors.

-In November 2018, Reverend Henry Foxhoven of Glouster pleaded guilty to three counts of sexual battery of a 17-year-old girl.
+In November 2018, Henry Foxhoven, a priest in Glouster, pleaded guilty to three counts of sexual battery of a 17-year-old girl.
 Foxhoven was sentenced to 12 years in prison with no early release.
-In June 2020, the Vatican defrocked Foxhaven.
+In June 2020, the Vatican defrocked Foxhoven.
 In January 2021, Monforton and the diocese were sued for $1 million by Foxhoven's victim.
 The plaintiff, listed as JW, said that Foxhoven impregnated her in 2017 when she was a young teenager attending his church.
-The suit also stated that an affidavit for a 2018 arrest warrant said that Foxhaven told Monforton that he had been "sexually involved with a juvenile member of his congregation and that she was now pregnant".
-The diocese settled the lawsuit with JW in July 2022.

-Also in November 2018, a woman reported to the diocese that she had been raped multiple times between 2010 and 2013 at aFranciscan University of Steubenville facility by Reverend David Morrier, a Franciscan priest.
-Morrier had been assigned by the university to counsel the college student, who was suffering from PTSD due to previous abuse.
-He told the plaintiff that she was possessed by demons and performed sexually explicit so-called exorcisms on her.
-He impregnated her in 2011.
-After hearing the allegations, the diocese immediately notified law enforcement; the Franciscan University had suspended Morrier from ministry in 2015 after receiving sexual misconduct allegations.
+Also in November 2018, a woman reported to the diocese that she had been raped multiple times between 2010 and 2013 at a Franciscan University of Steubenville facility by David Morrier, a Franciscan priest.
+Morrier impregnated her in 2011.
+After hearing the allegations, the diocese immediately notified law enforcement; Franciscan University had suspended Morrier from ministry in 2015 after receiving sexual misconduct allegations.
 In November 2021, Morrier was indicted on sexual battery and rape charges.
 He pleaded guilty in March 2022 to one count of sexual battery and was sentenced to five years of probation.
-The woman sued the university and the Franciscan Order and reached a financial settlement with them in October 2022.
+The woman sued Franciscan University and the Franciscan Order; she reached a financial settlement with them in October 2022.